shahbazalamjobs/The-complete-web-development-bootcamp--by-Angela-Yu-2023/18-React/Interview.md

    - React employs various optimizations like memoization, PureComponent, and React.memo to avoid unnecessary re-renders and improve performance.

 ### 12. **Cleanup and Unmounting:**
-   - When a component is removed from the UI (unmounted), React calls the `componentWillUnmount` lifecycle method (for class components) to perform cleanup tasks.
+   - When a component is removed from the UI (unmounted), React executes cleanup tasks, often using the useEffect hook with a cleanup function in functional components.

-In summary, a React app goes through a process of compilation, rendering, reconciliation, and updating the actual DOM.
-The Virtual DOM and React's internal algorithms work together to ensure efficient updates and provide a smooth user experience.
-The component-based architecture and declarative nature of React make it a powerful library for building dynamic and interactive user interfaces.

 ---